Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 LGBTQ+

-The acronym for lesbian, gay, bi, trans, queer, questioning and ace.
+An acronym commonly used to describe people who are lesbian, gay, bi, trans, queer, questioning and ace.

 N